How to Shrink Jeans Without Washing: 4 Methods That Work

 - Place the damp jeans in the dryer on the HIGH heat setting.

 - Run for 15–20 minutes.
-Do not run a full cycle — check every 5 minutes to monitor shrinkage progress.
+Check every 5 minutes to monitor shrinkage progress.

 - Remove and check if the waistband has reduced sufficiently.
-If more shrinkage is needed, repeat the dampening and drying process.
+Repeat the dampening and drying process if more shrinkage is needed.

 - Lay flat to finish drying at room temperature for any remaining damp areas.